British protected person

 A British protected person (BPP) is a member of a class of British nationality associated with former protectorates, protected states, and territorial mandates and trusts under British control.
 Individuals with this nationality are British nationals, but are neither British nor Commonwealth citizens.
 Nationals of this class are subject to immigration controls when entering the United Kingdom and do not have the automatic right of abode there or any other country.

-This nationality was created to accommodate residents of certain areas that were under British protection or administration but not formally incorporated as Crown dominions. about 1,200 British protected persons currently hold active British passports with this status and enjoy consular protection when travelling abroad.
-However, individuals who only hold BPP nationality are effectively stateless as they are not guaranteed the right to enter the country in which they are nationals.
+This nationality was created to accommodate residents of areas that were under British protection or administration but were not British possessions (as colonies were) or Dominions of the Crown.
+As of 2025, about 1,100 British protected persons hold valid British passports with this status and enjoy consular protection when travelling abroad.
+However, individuals who only hold BPP nationality are effectively stateless as they are not guaranteed the right to enter the country by which they are protected.

 Background

 Portions of the British Empire were not incorporated as Crown territory proper and instead considered foreign soil under British suzerainty.
 These included protectorates, protected states, League of Nations mandates, and United Nations trust territories.
 Because they were foreign lands, birth in one of these areas did not automatically confer British subject status.
 Instead, most people associated with these territories were designated as British protected persons.

 In the 19th century, the term referred to any member of the native populations of protectorates or to a subject of protected state rulers.
 Over time, it became a substantial form of nationality.
 Eligibility requirements for the status were initially not well defined.
 The designation was given to anyone who was considered to owe allegiance to a local ruler of a state under British protection or who was indigenous to a protectorate without local government.
 More substantial requirements were codified in 1934; individuals born in protected territories who had no other nationality at birth or those born abroad who would otherwise be stateless to a BPP father, who was himself born in a protected territory, became British protected persons.
 The status was granted solely by royal prerogative until it was first statutorily defined in the British Nationality Act 1948.
 As Britain withdrew from its remaining overseas possessions during decolonisation, some protected persons remained BPPs despite the independence of their territories.
 After almost all protected territories had become independent, Parliament severely restricted acquisition of BPP status in 1978.

 The several types of protected territories were differentiated by how their administrative structures were established: